davidcole1340/ext-php-rs/guide/src/macros/impl.md

 You can export an entire `impl` block to PHP.
 This exports all methods as well as constants to PHP on the class that it is implemented on.
-This requires the `#[derive(ZendObjectHandler)]` macro to already be used on the underlying struct.
+This requires the `#[php_class]` macro to already be used on the underlying struct.
 Trait implementations cannot be exported to PHP.

 If you do not want a function exported to PHP, you should place it in a seperate `impl` block.